PierceRoberts34/sensor-data-cleaning/README.md

 Run `uv sync` to create a virtual environment with the required packages in the working directory.

 ### Pip
-Create a virtual environment in the code directory and run `pip install .`
+Create a virtual environment in the code directory.
+From inside the virtual environment, run `pip install .`

 ## Getting Started
 Download and install Ollama, and use the CLI to download the desired llm model.
 We selected a low-parameter version of Qwen3-VL (qwen3-vl:2b).
 Fill out the `.env` file.
 Parameter count and model choice will depend on deployment.